joshua-jinu/Whisper/README.md

 ## Creating a branch

-- create a branch using the following command(replace )
+- create a branch using the following command(replace branchName with your desired name for the branch)

 ```bash
 git checkout -b branchName